theodorosmalezidis/Affordable_Housing_Production/Section 1 - Project Overview/README.md

     number_of_projects DESC;
 ```

 Results
 ![completed_projects](/Section%201%20-%20Project%20Overview/images/number_of_projects_by_borough_chart.png)

 *Bar chart for Number of Projects per Borough.
 This visualization was created with ChatGPT after importing my SQL query results*

+This distribution of projects across boroughs can provide insights into several key aspects of housing policy and urban development:
+- Geographic Priorities
+- Economic Disparities
+- Policy Objectives
+- Infrastructure and Space Availability
+- Community Needs
+- Effectiveness of Housing Programs

 - ### Which borough has the highest number of projects completed?